-It’s really basic: ownership of the copyright in work a business pays for can often be critical for successful commercialization of that work.
-Unfortunately, the U.S. Copyright Act contains arcane provisions that will often produce a counterintuitive result – leaving full copyright ownership with the contractor.
+It’s really basic: ownership of the copyright in work a business pays for can often be critical for the successful commercialization of that work.
+Unfortunately, the U.S. Copyright Act contains arcane provisions that will often produce a counterintuitive result — leaving full copyright ownership with the contractor.
 How could this possibly be?
-Internet attorneys, advisors and businesses cannot afford not to be aware of the applicable laws.
+Internet attorneys, advisors, and businesses can’t afford to be unaware of the applicable laws.

 A “work made for hire” can be created by an employee or by an independent contractor.
 If created by an employee within the scope of his or her employment, then all such work is automatically owned by the employer as a “work made for hire.”
 No written agreement or mention in an employee manual is required, though this may be recommended.

-To make things worse, what if a business has all of the correct documents in place with the independent contractor, but the independent contractor, hired a different independent contractor, and did not have the correct documents in place with this second independent contract.
+To make things worse, what if a business has all of the correct documents in place with the independent contractor, but the independent contractor hired a different independent contractor and didn’t have the correct documents in place with this second independent contract.
 Well, you get the picture.

 What is an independent contractor?

 There are multiple factors that can be applied to determine whether there is an employment or an independent contractor relationship.
-Here some of the factors that will be considered and no single factor will be determinative:
+Here are some of the factors that will be considered, and no single factor will be determinative:

 - Does the hiring party have the right to control the manner and means by which the work is created?

 - Who provides the equipment and tools needed to produce the work?